The Western Australia's Plan for Plastics was designed to be implemented in a staged approach.

 - expanded polystyrene (EPS) takeaway food containers

-Enforcement of Stage 1 regulations commenced on 1 July 2022 for all items except for cups, which starts on 1 October 2022 to provide time for everyone to adapt.
+Enforcement of Stage 1 regulations started on 1 July 2022 for all items except cups, which started on 1 October 2022.

-Lodge an application for an exemption from the ban.
+Please visit this web page to lodge an application for an exemption from the ban or for further information.

-The supply of banned materials to retailers is strictly prohibited in Western Australia after 30 June 2022.
+The supply of banned materials to retailers has been prohibited in Western Australia since 30 June 2022.

 The Stage 1 single-use plastic ban refers to Australian Standard AS 4736-2006 Biodegradable plastics – Biodegradable plastics suitable for composting and other microbial treatment and AS 5810-2010 Biodegradable plastics – Biodegradable plastics suitable for home composting.

-Copies of AS 4736-2006 and AS 5810-2010 are available for viewing free of charge at our office at the Department of Water and Environmental Regulation, Prime House, 8 Davidson Terrace, Joondalup, between 8.30am–5pm on weekdays.
+Copies of AS 4736-2006 and AS 5810-2010 are available for viewing free of charge at our office at the Department of Water and Environmental Regulation, Prime House, 8 Davidson Terrace, Joondalup, between 8.30am and 5pm on weekdays.

-Stage 1 is being supported through a Plastic Free Places program delivered by the Boomerang Alliance, and a comprehensive supplier and retailer education and engagement program (delivered by the National Retail Association), as well as community education programs.
+Stage 1 bans have been supported through a Plastic Free Places program delivered by the Boomerang Alliance, and a comprehensive supplier and retailer education and engagement program (delivered by the National Retail Association), as well as community education programs.